 5 Tips for Optimizing Your Website for Search Engines

 Optimizing your website for search engines takes a lot of work.
+If you want to learn how to create content that adheres to SEO and rank, read this article.
 While a professional SEO strategy is much more complex, the following six tips provide the basic framework for developing and executing your own SEO strategy.

 1: Conduct an SEO Audit